kbss-cvut/fta-fmea-ui/doc/user-manual.md

 2.1 Login

 Registered user enters their credentials directly into the "Username" and "Password" data fields.
 After clicking the "sing-in" button, the main dashboard of the tool displays.
 The user has and option to create new user account by clicking on the "Don't have an account?
-Sing Up" button bellow the main "sing-in" button.
+Sing Up" button below the main "sing-in" button.
 The subsequent dialoge asks the used to fill their credentials and confirm the password, before they can access the tool.

 ![Login](https://user-images.githubusercontent.com/94048408/176141292-38721cd6-066e-46c6-9342-6b6540d7e8f8.png)